Morgan Bryan: North Carolina

 In the late 1740s, Bryan's children had married and began having children.
-His sons scouted lands south of the Shenandoah to establish a settlement for his large family, and with Bryan decided to establish themselves on Lord Granville's land south of the Virginia border.
+His sons scouted lands south of the Shenandoah Valley to establish a settlement for his large family, and with Bryan decided to establish themselves on Lord Granville's land south of the Virginia border.

 In the fall of 1748, Morgan and Martha Bryan and their children and grandchildren traveled south to the Granville District in the Province of North Carolina.
 His brother William, who had followed him to Roanoke County stayed there.
 Son Joseph delayed his move until a later time.
 Joseph's daughter Rebecca Bryan traveled with Bryan along what became the Great Wagon Road.
 At that time, it was an old Cherokee path of rough terrain.
 The journey took three months because he had to clear the path along the way.
 There were a number of waterway crossings.
-Bryan, said to be the first settler to use the trail, was said to have needed take his wagon apart at some point to make it through an impassible area and continue the journey.
-On November 28, 1848 or in the spring of 1749, the clan settled near Shallow Ford in the Forks of Yadkin, an area that became known as the Bryan Settlement and is now the town of Farmington, North Carolina.
+Bryan, said to be the first settler to use the trail, was said to have needed to take his wagon apart at some point to make it through an impassible area and continue the journey.
+On November 28, 1748 or in the spring of 1749, the clan settled near Shallow Ford in the Forks of Yadkin, an area that became known as the Bryan Settlement and is now the town of Farmington, North Carolina.
 Bryan acquired several thousand acres in the Granville District within five years.
-His sons and his son-in-law William Linville also aquired substantial property.
+His sons and his son-in-law William Linville also acquired substantial property.
 They all lived in Rowan County when it was formed in 1753.
 At that time, there were more than 1,000 settlers in the county.
 Referring to his wife, many of the deeds were labeled "Martha's land".
 Her name was on many more deeds than most colonial women.
-Bryan continued to earn income as a land speculator, as friends and others from Pennsylania and Virginia settled in Rowan County into the 1750s.
+Bryan continued to earn income as a land speculator, as friends and others from Pennsylvania and Virginia settled in Rowan County into the 1750s.
 He built a mansion on Deep Creek.
 He was among the first white men to settle there and was a leader in the community.